 3. Connect your MIDI devices and/or an additional Mac or PC to the interface.
-Your interface can also operate stand-alone without a computer as long as you provide power on USB Device Jack 2 using a USB charger source or powered hub.
+Your interface can also operate stand-alone without a computer using the optional iConnectivity power adapter.

-For detailed information about hardware connections, please see the mio2 Hardware Layout mio2 Hardware Layout
+For detailed information about hardware connections, please see the mio4 Hardware Layout mio4 Hardware Layout

-4. The mio2's MIDI routings are in the factory default state, which is a "one size fits all" setup that you can reconfigure.
-Your Mac/PC DAW software automatically sees all the available 16-channel MIDI port sources and destinations the mio2 provides, and connected MIDI devices are routed to both computers and to each other.
+4. The mio4's MIDI routings are in the factory default state, which is a "one size fits all" setup that you can reconfigure.
+Your Mac/PC DAW software automatically sees all the available 16-channel MIDI port sources and destinations the mio4 provides, and connected MIDI devices are routed to both computers and to each other.